Click here to shop for gourmet mixes!

 1 lb. ground beef OR ground turkey OR Italian sausage

-1 bag frozen cheese ravioli
+1 bag frozen cheese ravioli - thawed

 2 cups shredded mozzarella cheese